-Rocky R. Roden owns his own consulting company, Rocky Ridge Resources Inc., and works with several oil companies on technical and prospect evaluation issues.
-He also is a principal in the Rose and Associates DHI Risk Analysis Consortium and is Chief Consulting Geophysicist with Seismic Micro-technology.
-He is a proven oil finder (36 years in the industry) with extensive knowledge of modern geoscience technical approaches (past Chairman-The Leading Edge Editorial Board).
-As Chief Geophysicist and Director of Applied Technology for Repsol-YPF, his role comprised advising corporate officers, geoscientists, and managers on interpretation, strategy and technical analysis for exploration and development in offices in the U.S., Argentina, Spain, Egypt, Bolivia, Ecuador, Peru, Brazil, Venezuela, Malaysia, and Indonesia.
+Rocky R. Roden owns Rocky Ridge Resources, a consulting practice, and works with several oil companies on technical and prospect evaluation issues.
+Mr. Roden advises Geophysical Insights in technology development direction and consulting engagements.
+He also is a principal in the Rose and Associates DHI Risk Analysis Consortium, where he works with producers worldwide.
+Rocky is a proven oil finder (36 years in the industry) with extensive knowledge of modern geoscience technical approaches and past Chairman of The Leading Edge Editorial Board.
+As Chief Geophysicist and Director of Applied Technology for Repsol-YPF, his role included advising corporate officers, geoscientists, and managers on interpretation, strategy, and technical analysis for exploration and development in offices in the U.S., Argentina, Spain, Egypt, Bolivia, Ecuador, Peru, Brazil, Venezuela, Malaysia, and Indonesia.
 He has been involved in the technical and economic evaluation of Gulf of Mexico lease sales, farmouts worldwide, and bid rounds in South America, Europe, and the Far East.
-Previous work experience includes exploration and development at Maxus Energy, Pogo Producing, Decca Survey, and Texaco.
-He holds a BS in Oceanographic Technology-Geology from Lamar University and a MS in Geological and Geophysical Oceanography from Texas A&M University.
+His previous experience includes exploration and development at Maxus Energy, Pogo Producing, Decca Survey, and Texaco.
+Mr. Roden holds a B.S. in Oceanographic Technology-Geology from Lamar University and an M.S. in Geological and Geophysical Oceanography from

 Different tech industries in silicon valley were successfully able to reap the benefits of integrating machine learning into their business models.
 The oil and gas industry is slowly but surely catching up to the trend of utilizing machine learning in different aspects of the business.
 Several oil companies and service providers have partnered with tech companies like Microsoft and others to reap the benefits of data analytics for their organizations.
 In this talk, I will briefly touch upon different applications of data analytics possible in reservoir engineering and how some of the recent work done in this space have benefited the reservoir engineering community with reduced cycle times.
 Finding the right models to fit your data is of extreme importance and all engineers need to step up and get digitally fluent to be able to leverage data science into mainstream workflows fully.
 Traditional reservoir engineering workflows are time and labor-intensive.
 Integrating multiple sources and scale of data coming in from a variety of surveillance operations need an integrated approach to characterize reservoirs quickly and accurately.
 Three case studies will be presented from published literature that have presented new ways of using machine learning techniques to improve reservoir simulation, reserves forecasting and reservoir monitoring.